mblayman/mattlayman.com/content/understand-django/2020-01-08-browser-to-django.md

 * how to extract information from URLs that can be used by the code that returns responses.

-If you'd like to follow along
+If you’d like to follow along
 with the series,
 please feel free to sign up
 for my newsletter